-The manual printing date and part number indicate its current edition.
+The document printing date and part number indicate the document's current edition.
 The printing date will change when a new edition is printed.
 Minor changes may be made at reprint without changing the printing date.
-The manual part number will change when extensive changes are made.
+The document part number will change when extensive changes are made.

-Manual updates may be issued between editions to correct errors or document product changes.
+Document updates may be issued between editions to correct errors or document product changes.
 To ensure that you receive the updated or new editions, you should subscribe to the appropriate product support service.
 See your HP sales representative for details.